teachingaway/teachingaway.github.io/services.md

 ### Patents: <em>Defending Research & Development</em>

 Our patent practice combines rigorous data analytics with deep patent law experience.
-We use modern, data-driven models to help clients develop robust, cost-effect patent portfolios.
-Patent data from <a href="https://judicialstats.com/index.php/patent-examiners">Judicial Stats</a> helps us craft patent applications that are more likely to sail through the Patent Office and return valuable patent rights.

-A carefully structured portfolio helps create lucrative licensing opportunities, venture capital strategies, and powerful tools for disposing with baseless lawsuits.
+A carefully structured portfolio can generate licensing deals, venture capital, and be a powerful tool for disposing with baseless lawsuits.

 ### Trademarks: <em>Brand Protection</em>

 From identity development, to trademark registration and enforcement, our attorneys work side-by-side with clients to maximize brand value.
 We understand the fluid nature of branding for the internet, and we help direct  direct clients toward unique and easily defensible identities.

-### Copyright: <em>Defending Creative Works</em><
+### Copyright: <em>Defending Creative Works</em>

 Copyright law helps creative professionals and software developers protect their art and code.
 We write <a href="http://www.copyrightcodex.com/">Copyright Codex</a>, a free treatise on copyright law that has been recognized by law schools like Standford and Duke.